RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 After profiling the memory usage of our parallel solution, we can see that we're still allocating a very large buffer on the heap to hold the entire file's contents.

-I know that `mmap` (memory-mapped files) can be more efficient than standard file I/O because it avoids extra copying from kernel to user space, and lets the operating system manage memory for us.
+`mmap` (memory-mapped files) can be more efficient than standard file I/O because it avoids extra copying from kernel to user space, and allows the operating system to manage memory for us.

-When I tried `mmap` on the single-threaded version of the code, the performance gain was almost 0.
-But now that our program is multithreaded, let's try it again.
+When I initially tried `mmap` with the single-threaded version of the code, the performance gain was negligible.
+However, now that our program is multithreaded, let's re-evaluate its impact.

 #### Kernel Space vs. User Space

-- **Kernel space**: where the OS runs—manages hardware, I/O, page cache.
+- **Kernel space**: The privileged area where the operating system runs, managing hardware, I/O, and the page cache.
-- **User space**: where our program runs—your heap buffers, stacks, etc.
+- **User space**: The unprivileged area where our application code executes, including your heap buffers, stacks, and other program data.
-- **Page cache**: a kernel buffer that keeps file data in memory.
+- **Page cache**: A kernel-managed buffer that temporarily stores file data in memory to speed up subsequent access.

 #### Cost of fs::read